 The potential impacts due to climatic factors should be addressed in the relevant sections of the EIS.
 The impacts of rainfall on soil erosion should be addressed in Section 4.2.
-The impacts of storm events on the capacity of waste containment systems (e.g. site bunding/stormwater management and tailings dams) should be addressed in Section 4.5 with regard to contamination of waterways and in Section 4.4 with regard to the design of the waste containment systems.
-The impacts of winds, rain, humidity, and temperature inversions on air quality should be addressed in Section 4.
+The impacts of storm events on the capacity of waste containment systems (e.g. site bunding and stormwater management) should be addressed in Section 4.5 with regard to contamination of waterways and in Section 4.4 with regard to the design of the waste containment systems.
+The impacts of winds, rain, humidity, and temperature inversions on air quality should be addressed in Section 4.6.